derekcarey/msds-462-facemask-detection/README.md

 # Package Details

-The appplication was configured in an environment running the following python packages.
+The appplication was configured in an environment running the following relevant python packages.

 tensorflow 2.3.1 <br />
 tensorflow-gpu 2.3.1 <br />